dishantpandya/EC601-HW2/README.md

 2. A Login and Registration app to learn using firebase authentication using Email and Password: This app saves the user registration information on firebase.
 On Logging in, it authenticates a user using the registration information.

-3. Implemented the firebase tutorial for chat app.
+3. Implemented the firebase tutorial for chat app by cloning the github tutorial provided.
 This app uses authentication using Google account.